 There are four types of Financial Aid: Grants, Scholarships, Work Study, and Loans.
-Listed below is more detailed information about each type of aid.

 Scholarships are another free source of financial aid that is awarded based on a variety of criteria such as academic performance, leadership, community involvement, etc. Scholarships may be awarded by the university or through an outside agency.

-In addition to scholarships offered through LSUA, students are encouraged to apply for scholarships through various businesses, community organizations, family employers, etc. We strongly encourage students to continuously search and apply for as many external scholarships they can find.
-As with anything done on the internet please take heed to avoid scholarship scams.
-You should never have to pay to apply for a scholarship as well as provide information like SSN's, etc.
+In addition to scholarships offered through LSUA, students are encouraged to apply for scholarships through various businesses, community organizations, family employers, etc. We strongly encourage students to continuously search and apply for as many external scholarships as they can find.

-Check out The College Monks blog on how to avoid scholarship scams: https://www.thecollegemonk.com/scholarship-scams/b/217
+Check out The College Monks blog on how to avoid scholarship scams: https://www.thecollegemonk.com/scholarship-scams/b/217.

 Here are a few trusted links for additional scholarship search engines and scholarship opportunities: